 Germany is the second largest importer and third largest exporter of consumer oriented agricultural products worldwide, and by far the most important European market for foreign producers.
-The retail market’s key characteristics are consolidation, market saturation, strong competition, and low prices.
+The retail market’s key characteristics are consolidation, market saturation, strong competition and low prices.
 Germany is an attractive and cost-efficient location in the center of the EU.
 While many consumers are very price sensitive, the market also provides many wealthy consumers who follow value-for-money concepts.
-These are looking for premium quality products and willing to pay a higher price.
-Germany still has the lowest food prices in Europe; German citizens spend less than 11 % of their income on food and beverages.
-Low food prices result from high competition between discounters and the grocery retail sale segment
+These consumers are looking for premium quality products and are willing to pay a higher price.
+Germany still has the lowest food prices in Europe, and German citizens spend less than 11 % of their income on food and beverages.
+Low food prices are a result of high competition between discounters and the grocery retail sale segment.

 Leading Sub Sectors

-The category of tree nuts includes almonds, pistachios, pecans, hazelnuts, and walnuts.
-Germany does not produce significant quantities of these products; therefore, supply comes primarily from imports.
-The United States is the biggest supplier of tree nuts to Germany.
+The category of tree nuts includes almonds, pistachios, pecans, hazelnuts and walnuts.
+Germany does not produce significant quantities of these products, and supply therefore comes primarily from imports.
+The United States is the largest supplier of tree nuts to Germany.
 The leading competitor for the United States in the German tree nut market is Turkey.
 Many U.S. agricultural associations actively promote their products in Germany, including the Almond Board of California, California Pistachio Commission and the California Walnut Commission.
 Most tree nuts are used as ingredients by the food processing sector.
 Almonds are the most important commodity within this category.
 Further products with good sales potential include walnuts, pistachios, and pecans.

 in million USD